Adwai-T/NotesFormatJs/ReadMe.md

 Following things will be added by `format.js` :

 * Add Index to the rigth and also added needed buttons to toggle index.
+* Index is automatically resized on mobile devices.
-* Add a Toggle theme buttons ( light and dark theme )
+* Add a Toggle theme buttons ( light and dark theme ).
 * Add a copy to clipboard button to each code block.
+* Add window message event, sends message when theme is changed.

 ```html
 <!-- Format -->